abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 ```

-The spec section of the manifest contains a list of host rules used to configure the Ingress.
-If unspecified, or no rule matches, all traffic is sent to the default backend service.
+The `spec` section of the manifest contains a list of host rules used to configure the Ingress.
+If no rule matches, all traffic is sent to the default backend service.
 The manifest has the following fields:

-- host specifies the fully qualified domain name of a network host, for example echo.`<your-domain-name>`.
+- `host` specifies the fully qualified domain name of a network host, for example `echo.<your-domain-name>`.

-- http contains the list of HTTP selectors pointing to backends.
+- `http` contains the list of HTTP selectors pointing to backends.

-- paths provides a collection of paths that map requests to backends.
+- `paths` provides a collection of paths that map requests to backends.

-In the example above, the ingress resource tells nginx to route each HTTP request that is using the / prefix for the `hello.digitalocean.pepins.net` host, to the `route` backend service running on port 80.
-In other words, every time you make a call to http://hello.digitalocean.pepins.net/, the request and reply are served by the echo backend service running on port 80.
+In the example above, the ingress resource instructs NGINX to route each HTTP request using the `/` prefix for the `hello.digitalocean.pepins.net` host to the `http-router` backend service running on port 80.
+In other words, every request to `http://hello.digitalocean.pepins.net/` is served by the `http-router` backend service on port 80.

 You can have multiple ingress controllers per cluster.
-The ingressClassName field in the manifest differentiates between multiple ingress controllers present in your cluster.
-Although you can define multiple rules for different hosts and paths in a single ingress resource.
+The `ingressClassName` field in the manifest differentiates between them.
+You can also define multiple rules for different hosts and paths within a single ingress resource.

 ![reach your website from your new name](img/hello_http.png)

-> Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol.
+> Web browsers block WebSocket connections without a secure protocol.
+To log in, use the `https` protocol.

-As you can see, your website is `Not Secured`, we are going to add X509 SSL certificate to secure your service.
+Your website is marked as `Not Secured`.
+You must add an X.509 SSL certificate to secure the service.

 ## Enable HTTPS

-### Install Cert-Manager using the digitalocean's marketplace
+### Install Cert-Manager using the DigitalOcean marketplace

-Navigate to your cluster in the Kubernetes section of the control panel, then click the Marketplace tab.
+Navigate to your cluster in the Kubernetes section of the control panel, then click the **Marketplace** tab.

 ![certmanager](img/certmanager-market.png)

-In the recommended apps section, select Cert-Manager and click Install.
+In the recommended apps section, select **Cert-Manager** and click **Install**.

 ![certmanager-installing](img/certmanager-installing.png)

-When installed, the app appears in the History of Installed 1-Click Apps section of the tab.
+When installed, the app appears in the **History of Installed 1-Click Apps** section of the tab.

 Inspect the Kubernetes resources created by Cert-Manager: